Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Discussion

 \subsection{Current return path}

 When comparing the pulse response derived from the VNA measurements with the spectra obtained from end-to-end testing, we find that the influence of the $RC$ components is less pronounced in the physical system than in the idealized circuit model.
 This discrepancy arises because, in integrated TOF-MS operation, the detector current return path is not limited to the two transmission-line legs containing $C_1$ and $C_2$.
-The MCP stack and its biasing network introduce additional return paths and stray capacitances, which alter the effective time constants observed in full mass-spectrometric measurements.
+The MCP stack and its biasing network introduce additional return paths and stray capacitances, which alter the effective time constants observed in full mass spectrometric measurements.
 As a result, the simple balanced-anode assumption becomes insufficient to capture the full system behavior.

 When the MCP stack is included in the model, the excitation must be treated as a differentially propagating mode between the MCP and anode potentials.
-In this configuration, the return current can flow through the biasing power supplies $U_1$ and $U_2$, provided that their dynamic response is sufficiently fast.
+In this configuration, the return current can flow through the bias network toward $U_1$ and $U_2$ only insofar as the network presents a sufficiently low impedance at the signal frequencies.
 Practically, this requires the bias network to offer a return path with an effective time constant $\tau\textsubscript{eff}$ shorter than the signal reference on the detector.
+Cable and feedthrough stray capacitances may contribute, but are not well controlled and therefore are treated as incidental rather than a design element.